MiaoReynolds/Raspberry-Pi-with-screen-and-keyboard-3D-print/README.md

 A complete 3D print case that integrate Raspberry Pi with a screen and keyboard.
 - Home made
 - Low cost
+- Easy to carry
+- Ready to use

 Picture of the complete set.
 More pictures will be released soon.